wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 Once ready, Jenkins will appear as a service in the DC/OS dashboard.

-## Installing Jenkins in production (backed by NFS)
+## Installing Jenkins in production

-As mentioned previously, running Jenkins in a production environment will require that each machine in the cluster has a NFS share mounted at the same location.
+As mentioned previously, running Jenkins in a production environment will require that each machine in the cluster has an external volume mounted at the same location.
+This external volume can be backed by any number of systems, including NFS, CIFS, Ceph, and others.
 This will allow Jenkins to persist data to the external volume while still being able to run on any agent in the cluster, preventing against outages due to machine failure.

 If you already have a mount point, great!
 Create an `options.json` file that resembles the following example: